 COVID-19 and your visit to the Cave and Basin National Historic Site

+Openings and services differ across the country.
 Please check the Parks Canada national information portal dedicated to COVID-19 for regular updates.

 Important information about your visit to the Cave and Basin National Historic Site

-What’s open (updated May 28, 2020)
+What’s open (updated August 14, 2020)

 Visitors will be able to access the following services and facilities:

-What’s closed (updated May 28, 2020)
+What’s closed (updated August 14, 2020)